 Despite my several years (and still ongoing) research of the 1930s ‘mystery jewelry maker’, I am super-picky about the examples that I actually purchase.
-A big part of the reason is financial but it’s also a matter of personal style preference: I’ve always had an affinity for their enameled pieces and so those have been my focus.
+A big part of the reason is financial but it’s also a matter of personal style preference: I’ve always had an affinity for their fully enamel-painted pieces and so those have been my focus.
 It’s also based on what looks best on me and with the type of clothes I wear.
-So the vast majority of my “collecting” has been photographical rather than physical!
+So the vast majority of my “collecting” has been photographical rather than physical.

 Well, perseverance does pay off because lo and behold, eventually my almost-daily search finally bore fruit.
-A brand-new (and we are talking “opened just the day before”-new!) shop on Etsy had among its 15 initial offerings one of my elusive quarry…and the enamel was still in excellent condition, no small feat for an 80-year-old necklace.
+A brand-new (and we are talking “opened just the day before”-new!) shop on Etsy had among its 15 initial offerings one of my elusive quarry…and the paint was still in excellent condition, no small feat for an 80-year-old necklace.
 Not only that but it was in a MJM colorway (black and white) that I didn’t yet own.
 I think I set a world’s record for Fastest Hit Of The Buy Button.
 I didn’t exactly do an end-zone celebration – it’s never a good idea to ‘spike’ a mouse, after all – but it was close!

 Now, keep in mind that I had never seen one of these necklaces in person (only in photographs) and none of my collection has this particular chain.
 I had the dimensions, of course: 16″ long end-to-end, and the lotus motifs usually being cited as 3/4″.
 None of the photographs had shown the reverse side of any of them.

 When the necklace arrived, I was honestly surprised at the delicacy of scale; it really is an extremely dainty piece!
-Which is great because larger scale or heavy jewelry is absolutely not my thing.
-It is noticeably lighter than any of my other MJM necklaces: it weighs only 20 grams (about 3/4 of an ounce) which is literally half the weight of my triple-chain/chevron fringe MJM necklaces which are not remotely heavy by any means.
+Which is great because large-scale or heavy jewelry is absolutely not my thing.
+It is noticeably lighter than any of my other MJM necklaces: it weighs only 20 grams (about 3/4 of an ounce) which is half the weight of my triple-chain/chevron fringe MJM necklaces which are not remotely heavy by any means.

 The lotus flower motifs are in fact more detailed that I’d realized.
 Although one of the archived sales had claimed they are moveable, they aren’t – which is a good thing.
 However, they are not soldered on; they are simply secured very very tightly around the chain.

 The biggest surprise was the thickness of the brass used for the motifs, because I’d been expecting them to be the same as the other MJM decorative elements (chevrons, bows, etc) on the other necklaces I have.
-They used a thinner sheet of brass for these than I’d expected.
+Instead, they used a thinner sheet of brass for these than I’d expected.
 The back is slightly concave rather than being flat, and is completely plain.

 The chain is surprisingly delicate and it too has a plain reverse.
 The rectangular links are 1/4″ long x 1/8″ wide.
 The clasp is original.

 My one challenge with this necklace is, unfortunately, the dreaded verdigris – the typical bugaboo of vintage brass/metal costume jewelry.
-My other MJM pieces are almost completely enameled, so “verdi” isn’t a problem on any of those.
+My other MJM pieces are almost completely painted, with dipped chains, so “verdi” isn’t a problem on any of those.
 However, a loupe exam showed that it had gotten a fair hold on this one, given all the tiny nooks and crannies on and between those chain links.
 It wasn’t horrible but it was there, and as we know, verdigris can and does spread to any nearby pieces as well as on the item itself, and slowly corrodes whatever metal it ‘grows’ on.
 You can see some (greenish) spots of verdi on the lotus-reverse photo above, in fact.